European-XFEL/Karabo/doc/concepts/gui.rst

 .. figure:: images/gui/navigation_panel_current.png

    The Karabo navigation panel.
-Icons next to the device instance id give you the color code state of the device, as well as the alarm condition the device is in.
-Finally, the large lock indicated that a device is locked due to ``Topic locking``, the smaller, framed lock that it is locked due to ``Device Locking``.
+Icons next to the device instance id give you the **color code status** of the device, as well as the alarm condition of the device if an alarm is active.

 The Project Panel
 =================